dyninst/dyninst/README.md

 properly evaluate what can be built and linked in your environment.

 ### Building and installing
+CMake allows Dyninst to be built out-of-source; simply invoke CMake in your desired build location.
+In-source builds are still fully supported as well.
+Each component of Dyninst may be built independently: cd $component; make.
+Standard make options will work; we fully support parallel compilation for make -jN.
+Setting VERBOSE=1 will replace the beautified CMake output with raw commands and their output, which can be useful for troubleshooting.
+Libelf, libdwarf, and libiberty will be automatically downloaded and used in the build provided that they are needed, they cannot be found, and your CMake version is at least 2.8.11.
+With older versions of CMake, you will be required to specify the location of these libraries if they are not present in system default paths.
+Dyninst now requires the boost thread libraries in order to build proccontrolAPI.
+These are available from boost.org, and should be available as prebuilt packages on most Linux distributions.
+On Windows, you will need the Debug Information Access (DIA) SDK, which should be available with an MSDN subscription, in order to build Dyninst; you will not need libelf, libdwarf, binutils, or the GCC demangler.
+Dyninst is still built via CMake, and the NMake and Visual Studio project file generators should both work.
+We have not tested building Dyninst on Windows with gcc, and we do not expect this to work presently.

 To build Dyninst and all its components, "make && make install" from the top-level directory of the source tree.
 To build and install a